3

 • Immediate risk: Low - toxicity requires weeks to develop

-• 30-day mark: Risk begins to increase significantly
+• 30-day mark: Risk begins to increase as cumulative exposure accumulates

 Patient increased ibuprofen frequency for arthritis pain.
 Now taking PPI + NSAID combination.
 How does this affect AIN risk?